gulam101/LightPad/README.md

 - Tester: Ainsley crawford
 - Date: 02/12/19
 - Technique: Ad-Hoc
-- Title: Ad hoc testing of the LightPad application revealed the defects described below
+- Title: Ad hoc testing of LightPad

 1. Ctrl+u has two functions:
 	Pressing ctrl+u once performs the undo function.
 However, pressing ctrl+u a second time without perfroming any other actions then toggles on the underline font type.